cdl-geneseo/geneseo-dictionary/D/Douche-Bag.md

 # Douche Bag

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Douche Bag

 Created by  Unknown User (bli2), last modified on Nov 27, 2008

 douche bag (adj.): an idiot or jackass.
 90% of students surveyed use this term.
 F06.
 KTousey